hatena/Hatena-Bookmark-iOS-SDK/README.md

 # Build DemoApp

-Pull this repository and run `git submodule update --init`.
+Clone this repository and run `git submodule update --init`.
 After that, open `/DemoApp/DemoApp.xcodeproj` and build.

 Demo app also needs OAuth consumer secret and key.
 Add to `[[HTBHatenaBookmarkManager sharedManager] setConsumerKey:@"your consumer key" consumerSecret:@"your consumer secret"];` in `HTBDemoViewController`.

+# Running Tests

+Clone this repository and run `make clean test` in root directory.

 # Archtecture
 - `/SDK/API/`